Euchie23/GeoTentacles/README.md

 ---

-> Thanks for checking out **GeoTentacles**.
-Though it’s early, the spatial threads are already being laid.
-Return in the future to see maps, models, and dashboards emerge from these foundations.
+> Thanks for checking out **GeoTentacles** -– the spatial foundations that bring squid-focused maps, models, and geospatial insights to life.